Rovos Rail Pretoria to Cape Town Journey Overview

 The 1600-kilometre exclusive Rovos train journey is a perfect illustration of South Africa as a world in one country.
 Travel the windswept grasslands of the gold-rich Highveld to the haunting barrenness of the Great Karoo, the spectacular mountain ranges and scenic wine lands of the Cape to the Mother City of South Africa, Cape Town, cradled by the imposing bulk of Table Mountain, Devils’ Peak and Lions Head.

 Highlights of the north and southbound Rovos Rail routes include a visit to the historic village of Matjiesfontein.
 This authentic perfectly preserved Victorian Village, which was founded by Mr Logan as a refreshment stop in 1890, also boasts an impressive museum on the Station platform.
-A stop is also made in Kimberley with an opportunity to enjoy a city tour, the Mine Museum and visit the world’s largest man-made excavation, the ‘Big Hole’.
+A stop is also made in Kimberley with an opportunity to enjoy a city tour, the Mine Museum and visit the world’s most extensive human-made excavation, the ‘Big Hole’.

 Rovos Rail PRETORIA TO CAPE TOWN ITINERARY